Oriented Birkhoff sections of Anosov flows: Holonomy in the bi-foliation of pseudo-Anosov map.

 \item or $(\cP_X,\ofoliation^s,\ofoliation^u)$ is conjugated to the restriction of $(\cH,\cV)$ to the strip $\{(x,y)\in\RR^2, |x-y|<1\}$.
 In that case one says that $X$ is \emph{twisted} (or equivalently \emph{skewed}) \emph{$\RR$-covered}. \end{itemize}

 By fixing an orientation on the ambient manifold, and thus on the orbit space, one can distinguish positively twisted and negatively twisted $\RR$-covered Anosov flows.
-Our main result exhibit a relation between these two main tools which are the Birkhoff sections and the bi-foliated plane:
+Our main result exhibit a relation between Birkhoff sections and bi-foliated plane:

 \begin{maintheorem} Let~$M$ be an oriented closed~$3$-manifold and~$\phi$ be an Anosov flow on~$M$.
 The flow~$\phi$ admits a positive Birkhoff section if and only if it is positively twisted~$\RR$-covered. \end{maintheorem}